melis-lee/blogging/powerbi.md

 Now you can create visualizations.
 You can choose different ones under "visualization".
 "Data" is where you select the columns that you want to use for your visualization.
 ![powerbi2](/img/powerbi2.JPG)

+Power query allows you to make changes to your data before loading it in Power BI.
+You can do all the things you can do in Excel too like removing rows, updating column types, updating names, and filtering.